mongodb/docs/source/includes/changelog/atlas-2023.rst

   and reconfiguring a {+cluster+} from an unhealthy to a healthy state in the event of such an outage.
 - Supports connecting to your database behind private endpoints with an optimized SRV connection string for sharded clusters.
 - Adds a streamlined experience for users deploying their first |service| database using templates for best practices.
+- Adds EU region support for the PagerDuty integration.

 .. _atlas_2023_01_25:

 25 January 2023 Release